rafelafrance/traiter/README.md

 1. Tokenize the text analogous to this method in the python `re` module documentation, [Writing a Tokenizer](https://docs.python.org/3/library/re.html#writing-a-tokenizer).
 It's a text simplification step that makes looking for patterns much easier.

-So the following regular expressions will replace the regular expressions with the "sex", "word", "keyword", and "quest" tokens respectively.
+The following regular expressions will replace the regular expressions with the "sex", "word", "keyword", and "quest" tokens respectively.

 ```python
     self.kwd('keyword', 'sex')